MatthewW274/AppChallenge2026_UW/README.md

   |Topographic Mapping - Poles|City of Toronto|

 ## Methods
-Methods are mainly outlined in our Jupyter Notebook, but a glossary of notebook steps has been put together under each category here to help with ease of code navigation.
+Methods are mainly outlined in our Jupyter Notebook (CyclingComfortAnalysisCode.ipynb), but a glossary of notebook steps has been put together under each category here to help with ease of code navigation.
 ### Preprocessing
 - Import Packages
 - Input Data Paths